justinishAWS/AIAssistedAutoTests/libs/tests/test-1.script.md

 In the right panel, click the 'Correlated Spans' tab

-### 10. Click the first 'Trace ID'
+### 10. Click the blue hexadecimal string

-In the right panel, click the first link under 'Trace ID'.
+In the right panel, click the first blue hexadecimal string (it should look like this: "...d0f3ab63951df").
 Then wait a few seconds.

 **Constraints:**
-- You MUST ensure that the link you are trying to click is a hexadecimal string
+- You MUST ensure that the link you are trying to click is a blue hexadecimal string.
+If it is not try again.

 ### 11. Click 'Exceptions' button